JaeminEun/AquaCrop-CropMaps/2-AquaCrop-CropMaps-Analysis/4-Figures/README.md

 - **AquaCrop Model Outputs**: Simulated crop development under different calibration and crop-specific scenarios.
 - **CGLS DMP & FCOVER**: 300m observational products used for benchmarking model performance.
-- **UnionResample300m.tif**: Used to align the model domain with satellite observations.
+- **UnionResample300m.tif**: This represents the crop maps used to align the model domain with satellite observations.
+The evaluation is preformed on the crop specific locations.
+This file represents maize, other maps can be used to compare different crop types.

 ## 🛠 Dependencies